arman229/arman229/README.md

 ## About Me

-I am a dedicated and detail-oriented software developer with a strong foundation in computer science and programming principles.
+I am a dedicated and detail-oriented software developer with a strong foundation in Mathematics and programming principles.
 My goal is to leverage my skills and experience to create high-quality software solutions that solve real-world problems and deliver value to users.

 ## Portfolio

 ### Projects